The Good, The Bad, and The Ugly of Dealer Management System (DMS)

 And now, the ugly.
 Brace yourself—it’s about to get real.

-1. System Downtime
+1. System Downtim

 2. Poor User Adoption